Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 #### C27

-Maximization of the solar panel's power has not been acheived.
+Maximization of the solar panel's power has not been achieved.

 #### C28